 Augmented reality: AR devices enhance the view of the real-world environment with computer-generated data.
-For example, Qwake Technologies has created a smoke diving helmet for firefighters so that firefighters get in and out of dangerous situations faster with a clear vision.
+For example, Qwake Technologies has created a smoke-diving helmet for firefighters to get in and out of dangerous situations faster with clear vision.

 Virtual reality: VR is a simulated visual environment that is generated by computer technology.
 In this reality, a person can interact with objects and perform a sequence of actions.
 For example, Playstation VR is a virtual reality headset that allows users to have an interactive role in a game environment.

-Wearable: Wearables are smart electronic devices build to be worn on the user’s body where they can interact with a smartphone app.
-Includes bluetooth headsets and smartwatches.
+Wearable: Wearables are smart electronic devices built to be worn on the user’s body where they can interact with a smartphone app.
+Includes Bluetooth headsets and smartwatches.

 What are the benefits of MXDP?

 - These platforms can enhance collaboration among IT and business teams in the process of building, designing, and managing apps and customer experiences.

 - Companies can quickly develop applications for new digital touchpoints and platforms

 - As developers’ productivity increases across multiple touchpoints due to high-productivity tooling and common development languages, businesses’ app delivery time decreases.

 - The platform provides continuous improvement and shorter release cycles by optimizing DevOps practices and tooling.